freiheit/discord_feedbot/README.md

 have it sign into the same account as another bot, and externally it should appear to be a single bot.

-# Elite: Dangerous related Discord?

-If your Discord server is related to Elite: Dangerous, you may be able to use my feedbot instance instead of running your own copy.
+## Feedbot Discord

 Head to https://discord.gg/s97tH5Bsw6 and "Follow" the rooms you want.

-(I have some other feeds, but E:D is the most thoroughly covered)
+Originally this was mostly Elite: Dangerous, then expanded to feeds for other games I was playing and now has a mix of hundreds of feeds including news, linux, security, various tech things, etc etc.

+## Running it yourself

-# Installation / Initial Setup
+### Installation / Initial Setup

 See [INSTALLING.md](INSTALLING.md)

-# Adding feeds
+### Adding feeds

 See [FEEDS.md](FEEDS.md)

-# My configuration
+### My configuration
-The configuration of my instance of feedbot (minus auth token) is here: https://gitlab.com/ffreiheit/feedbot-config
+The configuration of my instance of feedbot (minus auth token) is here: https://github.com/freiheit/feedbot-config

-# Use as Library
+## Use as Library
 I have not tested at all, but I have tried to make it possible to plug this in as a library.
 Probably needs work.
 You'll need to replace your simple "client.run()" with the more complicated stuff inside the if __name__ block